Geography (GEO) - Courses

 ESC/GEO 390 Cr.3

-Covers fundamental concepts of field methods as applied to physical, cultural, urban and environmental geography.
-Students will gain experience in sampling, field surveying, GPS mapping, and observational data collection techniques.
-Includes reconnaissance and detailed surveys using current methods, GPS and field equipment; and practical integration of field data into a geographic information system.
+Covers fundamental concepts of geospatial data collection, analysis, and representation.
+Students gain hands-on experience using geospatial technology at field sites in the La Crosse area.
+Includes reconnaissance and surveys using current methods, including GPS and total stations; and practical integration of field data into a geographic information system.
 Lect.
-2, Lab.
-2. Prerequisite: ESC/GEO 385 or concurrent enrollment.
+2, Lab 2.
+Prerequisite: ESC/GEO 385 or concurrent enrollment; junior standing.
 (Cross-listed with ESC/GEO; may only earn credit in one department.)
 Offered Fall.

 Focus on Geography: A Capstone Course

 A seminar-style course designed to prepare students for graduate school and/or a career in geography/earth science.
 This course will cover the basic concepts of interviewing, graduate school application, oral presentation of a topic, and the writing of professional abstracts.
 The development of the field will be studied by the reading and discussion of landmark articles in geography and earth science.
 Students are expected to actively participate in the assessment of their major.
 Prerequisite: senior standing.
-(Cross-listed with ESC/GEO; may only earn credit in one department.)
-Pass/Fail grading.
 Offered Fall.

 ECO/GEO/HIS/POL/PSY/SOC 408 Cr.4